GuaciG/landing-page-travel/README.md

 # Travel Single Page - Personal project.

-It was an example of travel agency or flight search engine website.
+An example of single page for a travel agency or airline.

-Where I wanted to test some functionalities such as registration and login buttons, scroll button to the top or slidershow with images.
+I wanted to test some functionalities such as registration and login buttons, scroll button to the top or slideshow with images.

-It was created from the Product landing page challenge of freeCodeCamp, made with HTML, CSS and javaScript.
+It was made with HTML, CSS and javaScript and it came to me as an idea from the Product landing page challenge of freeCodeCamp.

 ![Travel Landing Page](https://res.cloudinary.com/drpcjt13x/image/upload/v1603025561/Proyectos/Product%20Landing%20Page/Landing_Page_Travel_Agency_odfiev.png "Travel Landing Page")